-My Japanese Table: A Lifetime of Cooking with Friends and Family, written by Debra Samuels, features a mixture of authentic and unique Japanese recipes with the home cook in mind.
-A few highlights include Nabe Yaki Udon (Udon Noodles with Everything), Maki-zushi (Classic Sushi Rolls), Oyako Donburi (Chicken and Egg Rice Bowl), Lobster Rolls with Wasabi Mayonnaise, Refreshing Tofu Salad, Scallops with Citrus Miso Sauce, and Fresh Tuna Rice Bowl with Cucumber, Avocado, and Spicy Mayonnaise.
+My Japanese Table: A Lifetime of Cooking with Friends and Family, written by Debra Samuels, features a fun collection of traditional and unique Japanese recipes for the home cook.
+A few highlights include Nabe Yaki Udon (Udon Noodles with Everything), Maki-zushi (Classic Sushi Rolls), Oyako Donburi (Chicken and Egg Rice Bowl), Lobster Rolls with Wasabi Mayonnaise, and Scallops with Citrus Miso Sauce.
 I will also be sharing her recipe for Jumbo Shrimp Tempura following the review.

 Debra Samuels

 Debra Samuels is a food/travel writer and cooking instructor.
-She first visited Japan at the age of 20 with her husband for a semester abroad, then returned in the late 1970s with her husband and 5 month old son to live in Tokyo for 2 1/2 years before continuing off and on over the next several years.
+She first visited Japan at the age of 20 with her husband for a semester abroad, then returned in the late 1970s with her family to live in Tokyo off and on over the next several years.

-Debra now lives in Lexington, Massachusetts, is a regular contributor to The Boston Globe, and has taught cooking classes for over two decades.
-She also co-authored The Korean Table (check out my review plus a recipe for Tteok Sanjuk here).
+Debra is currently based in Lexington, Massachusetts, where she was a regular contributor to The Boston Globe and taught cooking classes for over two decades.
+She is also the co-author of The Korean Table.

 My Japanese Table

-Debra has spent much of her life in Japan and brings together stories from her experiences and how they shaped her love for cooking.
-Many of the recipes come from a special memory or friend.
-In this book, she focuses on homestyle cooking that can be accomplished even by novice cooks.
+Debra begins My Japanese Table with an introduction and stories from her experiences in Japan and how they shaped her love for cooking.
+Many of the dishes come from a special memory or friend.
+In this book, she focuses on homestyle cooking that can be accomplished even by novice chefs.

-Those new to Japanese cooking and flavors will benefit from the ingredient and utensil guide, easy-to-follow instructions, and step-by-step photos for the more difficult techniques.
-The basic flavors and elements that make up Japanese cuisine are explained with background information and the influences from other cultures.
-There are also special chapters devoted to sushi and bento boxes.
+Those new to Japanese cuisine and flavors will benefit from the ingredient and utensil guide, easy-to-follow instructions, and step-by-step photos for the more difficult techniques.
+The basic flavors and elements that make up Japanese cooking are explained with background information.
+There are also special chapters devoted to sushi and bento.

 Chapters are divided based on course: Basic Recipes, Sushi, Snacks and Appetizers, Soups and Salads, Rice and Noodles, Meat and Poultry, Fish and Seafood, Vegetable and Tofu Dishes, Bento, and Desserts and Drinks.

-Measurements are provided in US Customary and Metric.
-The name of each dish is listed in English and Japanese (Romanji) when available.
-Headnotes are at the beginning of each with background information and serving tips.
+Measurements are listed in US Customary and Metric.
+Titles are written in English and Romanized Japanese when available.
+Each dish has a headnote with background information and serving tips.

 Jumbo Shrimp Tempura